GE2020: PAP wins Jalan Besar GRC with 65.37% of votes against Peoples Voice

 Mr Lim previously said his team had been walking the ground in the constituency since February last year.

-The PAP team campaigned on the constant rejuvenation of the constituency, while the Peoples Voice questioned immigration policies and the Government's handling of the COVID-19 pandemic.
+The Peoples Voice questioned immigration policies and the Government's handling of the COVID-19 pandemic.

 In the 2015 General Election, the PAP team in Jalan Besar GRC defeated the Workers’ Party with 67.75 per cent of the vote.